roovo/obsidian-card-board/README.md

 - Customize the names of the built-in columns.
 - Delete any boards you no longer need.
 - Choose whether to use Cardboard, Dataview or Tasks format for marking task completion.
+- Choose to not use the date of daily notes files as the due date for tasks.

 The settings for your boards are saved in the